 Rachel Clarke is a palliative care doctor who witnessed the courage of patients and NHS staff and, for all the bleakness and fear, found that people rose to their best, upon facing the worst, as a microbe laid waste to the population.
 Her book, Breathtaking, draws on testimony from nursing acute and intensive care colleagues, as well as patients.
 She concludes that this age of contagion has inspired a profound attentiveness to, and gratitude for, what matters most in life.

 Join us to celebrate Raven Leilani, the winner of the £20,000 prestigious literary prize for writers aged 39 and under.
-This year's winner talks to the 2020 recipient, who won with Lot, his collection of short stories of a young man finding his place among family and community in Houston.
+This year's winner talks with the 2020 recipient, who won with Lot, his collection of short stories of a young man finding his place among family and community in Houston.

 Alligator and Other Stories by Dima Alzayat (Syria/USA)